-YETI Coolers are among the best insulated coolers on the market today (a full 2” or more of polyurethane insulation in the walls and lid of most sizes).
+YETI Coolers are among the best insulated coolers on the market today (up to 2” or more of polyurethane insulation in the walls and lid of most sizes).
 This insulation, combined with a freezer-quality sealing gasket and durable one-piece construction gives YETI industry-leading ice retention.
 Use the information below to maximize your YETI Cooler’s performance.

 Using Dry Ice in a Cooler*

-A major benefit of the YETI cooler is its dry ice compatibility.
+A major benefit of the YETI Tundra, Roadie, or Tank cooler is its dry ice compatibility.
 There are a few hints and tricks to using dry ice safely and effectively.
 When used in your YETI cooler, dry ice can keep food and drinks cold and frozen longer than regular ice.

 Dry Ice is the frozen form of Carbon Dioxide and its -109° F temperature makes it perfect for freezing quickly and keeping items frozen.
-Dry ice gives off more than twice the cooling power per pound than regular water ice, and this added benefit provides a dramatic weight savings when packing your YETI.
+Dry ice gives off more than twice the cooling power per pound than regular water ice, and this added benefit provides a dramatic weight savings when packing your YETI Tundra, Roadie, or Tank.

 One other safety item to keep in mind is ventilation.
 Because dry ice is frozen carbon dioxide, when it melts, or sublimates, it gives off carbon dioxide gas.
 It is not harmful, but without proper ventilation (example: riding in a closed vehicle), it can cause shortness of breath, and in extreme cases, loss of consciousness because the carbon dioxide will displace oxygen.
 The simple solutions are as follows: store your cooler with dry ice in well-ventilated areas; and make sure there is proper ventilation during transportation.

-- Use one 10 inch/10 pound block of Dry Ice per 15 inch length section of your YETI cooler.
+- Use one 10 inch/10 pound block of Dry Ice per 15 inch length section of your YETI Tundra, Roadie, or Tank.
 This will ensure everything is kept frozen, including water ice, for at least 24-48 hours.

 - Wrap each block of dry ice in several sheets of newspaper before packing.